eighty20results/e20r-mailchimp-for-membership-plugins/readme.txt

 Specify the subscription list(s) for your site's WordPress Users and Member plugin users.
 If a supported membership plugin is installed, you can specify additional list settings by either the membership level or the product category purchased.

 The plugin has a setting to require/not require MailChimp's double opt-in, as well as a setting to change interests and merge tags for members on level change.
-This allows you to automatically resegment your users based on membership level or custom merge tag data.
+This allows you to automatically re-segment your users based on membership level or custom merge tag data.
 This plugin does _not_ unsubscribe users from MailChimp lists _unless_ it's been explicitly configured to do so.

 We do not recommend using multiple lists for different membership levels.
 Instead, this plugin uses a single list for all members with segmentation managed through Groups/ Interests, and merge tag values.